 Studios in Paris Scholarship

-Dr Denise Hickey Memorial Studio – 3 months tenancy
+Dr Denise Hickey Memorial Studio – three-month tenancy

 Dr Denise Hickey was an art educator and former Trustee of the Art Gallery of NSW.
 This studio was named by the Gallery to honour Dr Hickey’s life-long dedication to the support and education of Australian artists.

-- The scholarship is awarded to up to ten (10) applicants a year.
+- Awarded to up to ten applicants a year.

-- The scholarship covers the rent of the studio in Paris.
+- Covers the rent of the studio in Paris.

-- The scholarship is without stipend and does not include fares to and from Paris.
+- Is without stipend and does not include fares to and from Paris.

-- The scholarship is open to: (a) established or emerging artists, or (b) applicants pursuing research in the visual arts, including arts professionals, scholars and postgraduate students.
-Preference will be given to residents of Australia who have been so for at least two (2) years.
+- The scholarships are open to: established or emerging artists, or applicants pursuing research in the visual arts, including arts professionals, scholars and postgraduate students.
+Preference will be given to residents of Australia who have been so for at least two years.

-- Artists must submit a minimum of six (6) to a maximum of twelve (12) JPEG images of recent work.
+- Applicants must submit a minimum of six to a maximum of twelve JPEG images of recent work.
 The images must be formatted into a PowerPoint presentation and burnt to a CD.
-Please format as a landscape presentation, with each slide featuring one image, centred on a white background with the caption underneath (title, date, medium and size).
+Format as a landscape presentation, with each slide featuring one image, centred on a white background with the caption underneath (title, date, medium and size).
 Please make the first slide your name only.
-A downloadable PowerPoint template is available for your reference (link at right).
+A downloadable PowerPoint template is available for your reference.
 It is not compulsory to use this template; it is only a guide.
-Please save your presentation in the following format: ‘SURNAME_Firstname_2013’.
+Please save your presentation in the following format: ‘SURNAME_Firstname_2016’

 - All applicants must complete the application form and include a current CV.

-- Please post your completed application form, CD, project proposal and current CV by 5pm Friday 19 April 2013 to: Scholarships, Internships and Prizes, c/o Sheona White, Art Gallery of NSW, Art Gallery Road, The Domain, Sydney NSW 2000.
-Or deliver in person to reception at the Art Gallery of NSW by 5pm 19 April 2013.
-Applications post-marked 19 April 2013 will also be accepted given they arrive within seven (7) days from the closing date.
+Or deliver in person to reception at the Art Gallery of NSW by 5pm 29 April 2016.
+Applications post-marked 29 April 2016 will also be accepted if they arrive within seven days of the closing date.

-- Finalists will be selected and contacted by the end of May.
+- Finalists will be selected and contacted in late May.

-- The scholarship is judged by an Art Gallery Trustee and selected Art Gallery staff.
+- The Studio Scholarship is judged by Gallery staff.